LastPotatos/Dsa210/README.md

 - **Hyphotesis 2** animes quality in fact add to market growth
 -  **Result**  as it seems it does not there will be studio by studio compersison later

+##How to use the code
+1. if you want the up to date info run every cell in main.ipynb
+2. after that or if you are ok with the current info run the last cell and enter the website